How To Avoid Genetically Modified Foods

 1. Buy Organic: Certified organic products cannot be produced using GMO ingredients.
 So if you can, buy only products labeled "100% organic", "organic," or "made with organic ingredients."

-2. Look for "non-GMO" labels.
+2. Look for "non-GMO" labels (above).
 Companies may voluntarily label products as "non-GMO."
 Some labels state "non-GMO" while others spell out "Made Without Genetically Modified Ingredients."
 Products that carry the Non-GMO Project Seal have third party verification as being in compliance with Non-GMO Project standards for GMO avoidance.
 Some products limit their claim to only one particular “At-Risk” ingredient such as soy lecithin, listing it as “non-GMO.”
 Look for dairy products labeled "No rBGH or rBST,” or “artificial hormone-free.”

 3. Avoid at-risk ingredients.
 If it's not labeled organic, avoid products made with the "Big Four" GM crops: Corn, Soybeans, Canola, and Cottonseed, used in processed foods.
 Also, more than 50% of Hawaiian papaya is GM and a small amount of zucchini and yellow squash.
 Also, become familiar with our list of invisible GM ingredients and avoid sugar from GM Sugar Beets.